that has never been explained is what actually started the Revolutionary

 in the ice formed hundreds of blind alleys with all but a few ending in

 walls of ice.
+And the pattern continuously changed.
 Someone had to stand up to even see over the icebergs.

 In order to wend our way